BenchmarkXPRT/AIXPRT/Tensorflow_TensorRT/AIXPRT/Add_Edit_Workload.md

-# For Developers

-### Steps to clone this repository ,add changes and push to the repository .

-1. Install git lfs and clone.
-Instructions are found at https://packagecloud.io/github/git-lfs/install.

-2. Clone the specific branch that you would like to develop

-3. Navigate to AIXPRT/Modules/Deep-Learning/README.md of the cloned branch and follow instructions to run the benchmark.

-4. Before you make any new changes , update your local branch

-    * git pull origin < BRANCH_NAME >  (To make sure your branch is up to date.
-This step is not necessary if you just                                 cloned the branch )

-   * Make sure you have no conflicts after the pull.
-Resolve the conflicts

-   * git push origin < BRANCH_NAME >

-   * Go ahead with your development on this branch.

-5. To push your changes :

-   * Please submit a Pull Request , so that the chnages are reviewed before the merge.

 ### Steps to add a workload

 1. Create a folder with your workload name.
 Add "bin" and  "data" folders to it.
 Also add workload_details.json which would describe your workload.
 Here is a sample [workload_details.json](TODO : Add the url to one workload_details.json).